 In addition, an employer may not discipline or discharge a victim or victim's representative for participating in the preparation for a criminal justice proceeding or for attending a criminal proceeding if it is reasonably necessary to protect the victim's interests (AR Stat.
 Ann.
 Sec.
 16-90-1105).

 Military service.
 Employers are prohibited from discharging or otherwise discriminating against employees because of their military service (AR Stat.
 Ann.
 Sec.
 12-62-805and Sec.
 12-62-807).

 Safety.
 Under the Public Employees’ Chemical Right to Know Act, no public employer can discharge, discipline, or discriminate against employees who request information or file complaints relative to hazardous chemicals (AR Stat.
 Ann.
 Sec.
 8-7-1010).

 Social media privacy.
-Arkansas law prohibits employers from requiring or ...
+Arkansas law prohibits employers ...